vicbul/gcdproject/CodeBook.md

 - fBodyGyroMag*
 - fBodyGyroJerkMag*

-\**-XYZ' is used to denote 3-axial signals in the X, Y and Z directions*
+*-XYZ' is used to denote 3-axial signals in the X, Y and Z directions*

 Mean and standard deviation were calculated for all 33 previous variables (containing "*mean()*"" and "*std()*" on their variable names).
 That makes a total of 66 measurements.
 So we are seeking for a data frame containing 66 columns.
-We can use this to check the correct output.
+We can use this as a reference to check if the output is correct.

 Now is time to extract the variables requested creating a regex rule for finding patterns on variable names corresponding to those containing "*mean()*" and "*std()*" on their names.